Charles Allan Seymour Hawker Scholarship Trust Fund

 The C.A.S.
 Hawker Scholarship commemorates the achievements of one of Australia's most respected pastoral pioneers who served with distinction in the First World War and went on to become a distinguished scholar and leading figure in the Federal Parliament prior to his tragic and untimely death in an aircraft accident in 1938.

-Since 1990 the Charles Allan Seymour Hawker Scholarship Trust Fund has awarded approximately five million dollars to 104 young Australians.
+Since 1990 the Charles Allan Seymour Hawker Scholarship Trust Fund has awarded more than five million dollars to 109 young Australians.

 The scholarships have been awarded almost equally to male and female applicants.
 Scholarship holders have come from every sector of Australian society and graduated from government, catholic and private schools.